davidbrochart/anycorn/README.md

 Anycorn is a fork of [Hypercorn](https://github.com/pgjones/hypercorn) where `asyncio` and [Trio](https://trio.readthedocs.io) compatibility is delegated to AnyIO, instead of having a separate code base for each.
 Anycorn forked from version 0.16.0 of Hypercorn.
+This fork supports [tls extension](https://asgi.readthedocs.io/en/latest/specs/tls.html).

 ## Quickstart